Easy grade walking beside the River Barrow in South East Ireland

 A Norman Motte (fortified hill tower) dominates the approach to the village of St Mullins.
 The Bailey (village) can still be seen in the uneven grass at it’s feet.

-A handy pub is located nearby on the village green and a new Cafe is situated by the river (open in high season, CLOSED MONDAYS).
-The lower stretch of St Mullins is set on a glorious stretch of the Barrow Valley and includes a picnic area and restaurant.
+The lower stretch of St Mullins is set on a glorious stretch of the Barrow Valley and includes a picnic area and seasonal Cafe (closed Mondays).
 The tide reaches St Mullins from New Ross so there is a sea lock nearby and this marks the end of the riverside walking.

 Off season visits: The so-called ‘shoulder months’ are great for visiting the Barrow Valley.
 May gives you beautiful wild flowers and trees in first flush of green while October has early mists, autumnal shades, peace & quiet.
 As a bonus, off-season accommodation prices fall too.

 USEFUL LINKS FOR BARROW WAY WALKERS:

 Barrow Valley Facebook Page – share your feedback & get up to date events & photos

 Walk Ballytiglea (Borris) to St Mullins by the riverside – Irish Times

 See also South Leinster Way

 Buy a map here from local company East West Mapping.
-This excellent map contains many locally-researched place names not found on official OSI maps (which also lack many of the numerous ancient structures).
+This excellent map contains many locally-researched place names not found on official OSI maps.

 This website features the photography & writing of James Burke, who lives locally and has been enchanted by the River Barrow since arriving.
 All images & videos are copyright James Burke.